sergiy79/codecombat/Summer-Project-Ideas-List.md

 **Because GSoC applications are very competitive, we'll heavily favor students who have started contributing to CodeCombat already** before submitting a proposal, because then we know you're really into the project, and we'll already be familiar from working with you.

 To learn more about the Google Summer of Code application process, see [the GSoC website](http://www.google-melange.com/gsoc/org2/google/gsoc2014/codecombat).
 It has an application template you can use.
-Share applications you're working on for review with us as Google Docs shared with nick@codecombat.com, george@codecombat.com, scott@codecombat.com, and michael@codecombat.com, but make sure to submit something to the GSoC website before the application deadline so you can be in their system, too.
+Share applications you're working on for review with us as Google Docs shared with nick@codecombat.com, george@codecombat.com, scott@codecombat.com, and michael@codecombat.com, but make sure to submit something to the GSoC website [before the application deadline on March 21](http://www.google-melange.com/gsoc/events/google/gsoc2014) so you can be in their system, too.

+We are going to be ranking proposals in early April, and since mostly we care about your CodeCombat contributions, you still have time to build some cool things until then–just make sure you have submitted something to the GSoC site by the earlier deadline.

 # Projects